 Check living costs around the world before you make your decision, or you may not be able to enjoy your new life to its fullest.
 On the other hand, a wise financial choice can lead to you living in comfort for the rest of your years.

-Of course, this is all very uncertain right now, so in the meantime, take a look at the main financial aspects you need to organise before you leave the country:
+Take a look at the main financial aspects you need to organise before you leave the country, such as:

 - Bank accounts – If you don’t have any assets in the UK, such as property, it’s best for you to close your UK bank account.
 Before you get settled into your new home, you should also set up an international account.
 Many UK banks will offer these, so it shouldn’t be a stressful process.